-- Audit preparations do not start at the end of the year ask questions during the year; give your auditor a call and discuss new transaction. - Use a calendar reminder for deadlines submission of reports with deadlines: Do not be late in filing your quarterly SF 425, IHP and APR, audit reports and other required reports (Payroll reports). - 3.
-Review transactions and ensure you have supporting documents remember- document, document, document! - Account reconciliations should be performed every month or quarter, depending on the transactions; do not wait until the end of the fiscal year! - end of the fiscal year!5.
+- Audit preparations do not start at the end of the year ask questions during the year; give your auditor a call and discuss new transaction. - Use a calendar reminder for deadlines submission of reports with deadlines: Do not be late in filing your quarterly SF 425, IHP and APR, audit reports and other required reports (Payroll reports). - Review transactions and ensure you have supporting documents remember- document, document, document! - Account reconciliations should be performed every month or quarter, depending on the transactions; do not wait until the end of the fiscal year! - 5.
 Engage the auditor early so that you have time to review and respond to the auditor's "Prepared by Client" list.